KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/GeneGeneInteraction.md

   epistasis, or other forms of gene interactions, direct or indirect.

   '
-title: Gene-Gene Interaction-related Association
+title: Gene-Gene Interaction
 from_schema: https://knetminer.com/terms/motifs/motif-categories/schema
-is_a: BiologicalTopic
+is_a: BioMolecularInteraction
 abstract: true

 ```